beemi/playwright-automation-test-framework/README.md

 ### CI/CD 🚀

-The CI/CD pipeline is configured using GitHub Actions.
-The pipeline is triggered on every push to the main branch.
+The CI/CD pipeline, configured with GitHub Actions, triggers on every push to the main branch.
+It runs tests in:
-The pipeline is configured to run the tests on the following environments:

-- Development
+* 🌐 Development
-- QA
+* 🌐 QA
-- Production
+* 🌐 Production

-The pipeline is configured to run the tests on the following browsers:
+...and across browsers:

-- Chrome
+* 🌐 Chrome
-- Firefox
+* 🌐 Firefox
-- Webkit
+* 🌐 Webkit

-GitHub workflow file is located at `.github/workflows/playwright.yml`
+GitHub workflow file: `.github/workflows/playwright.yml`

-## Contact 📧
+### Contact 📬

-If you have any questions, please feel free to reach out to us at [beemi.raja@gmail.com](mailto:beemi.raja@gmail.com)
+Questions?
+Reach out to us at 📧 beemi.raja@gmail.com